Top 10 Rules of Table Tennis

 1. Scoring Rules

-Games are played to 11 points, and must win by two points.
-This means it can last for longer, but only until one player gains a two point advantage.
-This reflects a rule change made in 2000 after the Sydney games in a reduction of the length of games from 21 down to 11.
+Games are played to 11 points and must be won by two points.
+This means it can last for longer, but only until one player gains a two-point advantage.
+This reflects a rule change made in 2001 after the Sydney Olympic Games in a reduction of the length of games from 21 down to 11.
 This was initiated in order to increase the speed of games and allow spectators to watch more games during a tournament.
-While playing recreationally rules can vary, but these rules are what the professional leagues abide by.
+While playing recreationally, rules can vary, but these rules are what the professional leagues abide by.

 2. Best of Games

-In order to win the match an individual must win either the best of 3, 5 or 7 seven games.
+In order to win the match, an individual must win either the best of 3, 5 or 7 seven games.
 This number will vary depending on the style of tournament or competition and how many players are competing in that event.
-After each individual game players switch sides of the table.
+After each individual game, players switch sides of the table.
 This format gives players multiple chances to play each opponent and determines a clear victor.
+In the Olympics, best-of-five series are played in the team event, while the individual event features best-of-seven matches.

 3. Win or Loss of a Point

 A point is scored on every play regardless of who is serving.
-A point is lossed if:
+A point is lost if:

 - The serve does not go over the net or misses the table